MarcoIeni/release-plz/website/docs/faq.md

   specify the [`publish`](https://doc.rust-lang.org/cargo/reference/manifest.html#the-publish-field)
   field in their `Cargo.toml` file.
 To publish them, set this field.

-Even, if a package is not published, Release-plz will update its `Cargo.toml` to bump the version of a local dependency if needed.
+Even, if a package is not published, release-plz will update its `Cargo.toml` to bump the version of a local dependency if needed.

 If you want to check which packages release-plz will publish, run